Get,

 • Some forms of acquired hemolytic anaemia are temporary and resolve within months, while others can be chronic and have episodes of remission and recurrence.9

-C. Aplastic anaemia
+C. Aplastic Anaemia

 • Aplastic anaemia, also known as bone marrow failure, is a rare and serious blood condition where the bone marrow fails to produce enough new blood cells.